+- EcoVadis score ranges from 0 to 100, with a minimum threshold score of 45 demonstrating satisfactory sustainability performance.
 This figure includes 27 out of 29 of our electronic critical suppliers.
 This figure includes 42 out of 46 of our electronic critical suppliers sites.

-9 Following the introduction in 2022 of PMI's sustainable supply chain model, data on tobacco farmers contracted by PMI tobacco suppliers are not available.

-10 Tobacco farmers whose tobacco are included in PMI packed products.
+Following the introduction in 2022 of PMI's sustainable supply chain model, data on tobacco farmers contracted by PMI tobacco suppliers are not available.
+The performance farmers where the performance are included in PMI performance. - 10 Tobacco farmers whose tobacco are included in PMI packed products.
 11 Data refer to parent companies.